jumang4423/nylang/README.md

 ## reserved word

-- dog to conditional check: If Expression
+- 🐶 to conditional check: If Expression
 ```
 🐶 ( 👍 == 👍 ) { } 😱 { } ;
 ```

-- fart to return: Return Expression
+- 💨 to return: Return Expression
 ```
 💨 "cat"
 ```

-- hotel to make a new closure expression: Closure Expression
+- 🏨 to make a new closure expression: Closure Expression
 ```
 🏨 ( A , B ) { } ;
 ```

-- 🍙 to make a new object in environment memory: Void
+- 🍙 to make a variable and assign in environment: Void
 ```
 🍙 cat = "cat" ;
 ```

 - 🌸 to loop

+usage 1: with a loop number
 ```
 🌸 (
     🏨 ( ) { // function